RuiDGPires/SIRS/README.md

 Then, start the server...

-To detatch detatch from the tmux session:
+To detatch from the tmux session:
 > CTRL+B
 > D